Sustainability is in our DNA

 Although cotton is a natural product, it’s not quite an environmentally friendly fiber due to its high demand for water and pesticides.
 We are, therefore, choosing to use more and more recycled and organic cotton.
 With recycled cotton, flakes of ‘waste’ are used as the base material for regenerated cotton yarn.
 The recycled cotton displaces the need for virgin cotton and significantly reduces the environmental impact.
 In addition, we are increasing our use of certified organic cotton like GOTS, GRS and RCS.

 In order to create sustainable products, we work together with like-minded organisations that helps us to produce environmentally friendly-socks.

 Another sustainable material we are very proud to use, is ECONYL® yarn.
-A high-quality Polyamide yarn made from nylon waste, such as recovered fishing nets and plastics.
+A high-quality Polyamide yarn made from nylon waste, such as spent fishing nets and others.
 In 2013, Star Sock co-founded the Healthy Seas initiative together with Aquafil and Ghost Diving in order to collect old fishing nets and turn them into ECONYL® yarn.